patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/alerts-and-notifications/alerts-and-notifications.md

 Toast alerts enter from the right edge of the screen and remain until they time out or until the user dismisses them.
 Toast alerts overlay other content on the page.

 ![toast notification placement](./img/toast-notification.png)
+See a [high-fidelity example](#Toast-alert-placement) of toast alert placement below.

 #### When to use
 Use toast alerts when you want to report an asynchronous event without interrupting the user’s current workflow.
 Actions and links may be used in alerts, but only as a shortcut or redundant means to navigate or invoke the action.
 A toast alert should never be used as the only means for taking actions on an alert event.